knightsUCF/SpaceGame/log.md

 * kind of like if we took Kingdoms and Castles, and made that in a modern city building environment, along with VR, and players being able to play both versions

+* along with that is "Simple Sky": https://assetstore.unity.com/packages/3d/simple-sky-cartoon-assets-42373

+* simple assets like Kingdoms and Castles are great, because we can still make a game, which doesn't seem small, and yet have the ability to easily create more of these low poly primitive assets

 # 10 / 5 / 2019

 * begin on order of tasks in the design document